So, you've decided to go travelling... Best, decision, ever! You’ll soon be heading off on the adventure of a lifetime!

 Saving money for your travels can seem daunting, but if you’re practical and organised you can save enough money fairly quickly.
 Here are some top tips for saving travel money:

 A great way to fund your travels is to work while you’re out there!
 We have working holiday packages in Australia, New Zealand, and Canada, and paid teaching opportunities in Thailand and China.
 Or you could become an Au Pair in the USA!
 See all of our paid work opportunities here.
+If you decide to set up an overseas bank account, using an international money transfer service service like Transferwise is a great way to avoid hidden charges when transferring your funds across from your UK account.

 Using Money Abroad